 Ads also become just an expense if you don’t have a brand behind them.

 Content does all these things.
-Whether it’s a blog post, an infographic or a video content- once you create it, it’s yours.
+Whether it’s a blog post, an infographic, or video content- once you create it, it’s yours.

 If you decided to sell your business down the road, that content would have value in the transaction.

 It continues to work for you.

-As a small business, if you treat content like an expense, you find yourself:
+As a small business, if you treat content as an expense, you find yourself:

 - Hiring the lowest bidder